iMESchelp!

 • Integer: A single column is created, representing the numeric (integer) representation of the factor levels (values).

-The “Replace Factor-Attribute” option allows users to update existing Factor-Attributes within a Datalist by replacing them with new data from a CSV file.
+The “Replace Attribute” option allows users to update existing Attributes within a Datalist by replacing them with new data from a CSV file.

 7.2.5 Edit Datalist Columns